sococo/sococo-developer-website/public/pages/generating-an-api-token.md

 When you click on ”Create Token,” it should generate a 36 character long token for you.
 Keep this a secret as it will allow access to any room for which your account has access.

-Some people generate a Sococo account specific for their API access so they can quickly change access rights without effecting their user account.
+Some people generate a Sococo account specific for their API access so they can quickly change access rights without affecting their user account.
 Feel free to do the same!

 ### Sococo Admin Website